janaagaard75/janaagaard75.github.io/_posts/2019-05-01-azure-functions-in-typescript.md

   caption="This is pretty much the only thing mentioned about TypeScript for version 2 of Azure Functions. <a href='https://docs.microsoft.com/en-us/azure/azure-functions/functions-versions#languages'>Source</a>"
 %}

+## Seven Parts

-Creating the Azure Function in TypeScript has been split into these seven parts.
+Creating the Azure Function in TypeScript has been split into seven parts.
 If you already know about Azure Functions in JavaScript you might want to skip ahead to part 2.
-The tests are very simple, so part 3, 4 and 5 are mostly about configuring CircleCI and creating the ARM template.
-The refactoring part was the most exciting one to write.
+The tests are very simple, so part 3, 4 and 5 are mostly about configuring CircleCI and creating an ARM template.
+The 6th part, refactoring,was the most exciting one to write.

 - [Part 1: JavaScript version](/blog/2019/05/02/part-1-javascript-version).
 Install the prerequisites and create a serverless function in JavaScript triggered by HTTP.